maxawzsinger/gitrails/README.md

 Required body: one of the TypeScript shapes below.

-Successful responses return the full Octokit response object, not just `data`: `{ status, url, headers, data }`.
+For `/execute`, successful GitHub calls return the full Octokit response object, and GitHub API failures return the full serialized Octokit error object with the upstream status code.

 If a field name starts with `stringified`, pass a JSON string, not a nested JSON value.
 Example: `stringifiedLabels: "[\"bug\",\"priority:high\"]"`.
 The proxy returns `400` if parsing that string does not produce valid JSON.